sdambo-git/spc-x-host-configuration/README.md

 ## Solve missing kernel modules in NIC Configuration Daemon

-There is an issue that we can see in NIC Configuration Daemon logs, that fwctl.ko and mlx5_fwctl.ko modules arn't loaded on the worker nods in order for dms client commands to work ,In order to solve it we should load them using machine config. generate the base64
+There is an issue that we can see in NIC Configuration Daemon logs, that fwctl.ko and mlx5_fwctl.ko modules aren't loaded on the worker nodes in order for client commands to work.
+In order to workaround this issue we will use a systemd one shot script that will load the module for us.
+The first step is to generate the base64 encoding of the script.

 ~~~bash
 FWCTL_SCRIPT=$(base64 -w0 << 'EOF'